dzorlu/sdc/advanced_lane_detection/README.md

 ## Lane Tracking Pipeline

-I keep track of the fitted polynomial line using Kalman filters.
-All properties of the line are tracked within an instance of the [`Line`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L42) class.
+I keep track of the points on the fitted polynomial lines using Kalman filters.
+All properties of the lines are tracked within an instance of the [`Line`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L42) class, which is a child a [Kalman filter class](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/kalman_filter.py).
 It should be noted that we keep track of left lane and right lane separately throughout.

 The Kalman filters consist of prediction and updates states.
-In the update state, we take a measurement, which in this case is the lane pixel points detected in the image.
+In the update state, we take a measurement, which in this case is the new lane pixel points detected in the image.
 Intuitively, the update state reduces uncertainty about whereabouts of the object.
-But the passage of time and the randomness of the motion of the the object we are tracking introduce uncertainty.
+But the passage of time and the randomness of the motion of the the tracked objects introduce uncertainty.
 I have found that this approach is applicable to the problem because of two reasons:

  - Pixels detected in the current image contain some measurement noise, i.e. we are not certain that the observation identifies the lane lines with full accuracy.
 We need to quantity how much belief we should have on evidence versus the priors.
  - There are cases where the `TransformationPipeline` fails to return any lane pixels.
 In such cases, we need to account for the fact that we are facing an uncertain world and the vehicle might not be where we detected the last time - several frames back.
 Hence we need to inject some uncertainty into the current state of lane object we are tracking.

 Before I discuss the methodology in more detail, I want to talk about the lane tracking pipeline.
 Lane tracking update is performed with the [`process_image`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L128) method shown below.

 Processing step takes in pixel points detected in the transformation pipeline and fits a polynomial function with `self.fit_poly_lanes()` to identify the curved line.
-Because the lane lines in the warped image are near vertical and may have the same x value for more than one y value.
-This means that the `self.set_fitted_x()` method uses static y-axis to predict the x-value for a given lane pixel located in (x,y) coordinate.
+Because the lane lines in the warped image are near vertical and may have the same x value for more than one y value, the `self.set_fitted_x()` method uses static y-axis to predict the x-values for a given lane pixel located in (x,y) coordinate.

 ```
 def process_image(self, pts):